-Bowen therapy, or the Bowen technique, is a non-invasive, complementary therapy.
+Bowen therapy, also known as the Bowen technique, is a non-invasive, complementary therapy.
 It targets certain points on the body with gentle rolling movements to help it balance, repair and reset itself.

 Developed in the 1950s by Tom Bowen, this therapy is reported to help with a number of conditions and can address symptoms of stress and anxiety.
 It is important to note that Bowen therapy focuses on the whole person, not just the condition.
 The Bowen therapist will know a number of movements that affect certain areas of the body.

-On this page, we'll find out how the Bowen technique works, what to expect in a session and what training a Bowen therapist should have.
+On this page, we'll find out how the Bowen technique works, what to expect in a session, what training a Bowen therapist should have, and potential side-effects you may experience after a session of Bowen therapy.

 How does Bowen therapy work?

 As humans, we have the ability to develop responses to stimuli extremely quickly.
 For instance, if we find ourselves in danger we quickly determine how to respond to it.
 The same goes for all other situations.
 A Bowen therapist will use pressure that is appropriate for the individual so the movements do not provoke the body's natural defence system.
 Therefore Bowen therapy gives our bodies a much-needed break, during which they are able to reset.

 There are many theories behind how Bowen treatment actually works.
 Many questions are raised on how it helps to prompt muscles and tissue in the body to repair and heal.
 Although research is still ongoing, many theories conclude that it has something to do with how the brain reacts to neural stimuli.